16charan08/Text-Summarization/README.md

 ## project2.py-- normalize_document(txt)
+##### Assumptions made in this step:
+1) Foregin Languages will not be handled, there may be some foreign languages otherthan English.
 This function takes text/string as a input and will be normalized(tokenized)

 *step1:-* All http links are removed from text.